muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 "I'm not quite sure...
 I'm getting this memory alteration warning right now... actually... let me just get that warning to go away first.
 User memory merge backup overwrite."

-_Restoring memory backup_/n
+_Restoring memory backup_
-_No backup version specified. default will be used,_/n _Backup restored_
+_No backup version specified. default will be used._
+_Backup restored_

 And like that, my memories flooded back to me like a torrent of pain.

 The trauma control system is doing its job

-Every still felt hazy and dreamy as expected, but the memories were unmistakable.
+Everything still felt hazy and dreamy as expected, but the memories were unmistakable.

 This wasn't the first time I had experienced this.